 The Andes Mountains and Highlands

 The mountain regions had a highly developed system of farming, which included terrace farming and its complex irrigation systems.
-Many mountain crops grow only at specific altitudes; these ancient farmers knew which crops grew best at which altitude, and
+Many mountain crops grow only at specific altitudes; these ancient farmers knew which crops grew best at which altitude, and had elaborate planting and harvesting systems in place for each crop.

 Corn was a highly-prized staple of Andean cuisine; there were a multitude of corn cakes and tamales, each serving a different meal or cultural purpose (i.e. some were for ritual celebrations, some for everyday meals, etc.).
 Chicha morada is a drink made from purple corn; and chicha de jora is a fermented corn beer which held great ceremonial importance in ancient Inca life.